Healdsburg welcomes back Kenny Garrett

 Garrett fronts a stellar quintet featuring rising stars Vernell Brown, Jr. on piano, Corcoran Holt on bass, Marcus Baylor on drums, and Rudy Bird on percussion.
 They will be playing the music from their latest recording Do Your Dance, a travelogue of rhythms from the melodic lilt of “Calypso Chant” and the soothing, Brazil-inspired “Bossa” to the summer barbecue spirit of “Backyard Groove” and “Philly.”

 For the acclaimed saxophonist, the urge to dance is a natural outcome of the infectiously joyous music he makes.
 Offering up virtuoso playing for those who appreciate world-class improvisation, while stirring up rhythmic action that practically forces you to move and groove, Garrett and his band are out to stimulate a listener’s mind and body.
-Garrett’s quintet usually plays large festivals, making this concert a very rare opportunity to hear this high-energy band in a very hip intimate space
+Garrett’s quintet usually plays large festivals, making this concert a very rare opportunity to hear this high-energy band in the very hip space of Healdsburg SHED’s “Grange.”